Taenia solium: Morphology, Life Cycle and Pathogenesis

 Gravid Proglottid of T. solium: Image credit: wikimedia commons

 The genital pores are situated marginally and alternate irregularly between right and left margins.
-The gravid uterus consists of a central main stem with 5 to 10 compound lateral branches on each side.
-The worm has a life span of about 25 years.
+The gravid uterus contains 5-10 lateral branches on each side of its main stem.
+This tapeworm can live up to 25 years.

 Life Cycle of Taenia solium

 Human is the only definitive host.
-The adult worm is found only in man following eating of undercooked pork containing cysticercus cellulosae larvae.
+It is found in man who take cyticercus cellulosae larvae containing undercooked pork.

 The adult worms live in the intestine (upper part of jejunum) of man.
-The gravid proglottid liberates 30,000 to 50,000 eggs before or after leaving the host.
+The gravid proglottid can release 30000-50000 eggs in the host body.
 Eggs and segments are passed in the stools and contaminate vegetations and water.
 The eggs are swallowed by pig or human.

 Life cycle of T. Solium: Image credit-wikimedia commons